yassouali/ml-blog/_posts/2020-01-01-deep-sumi-supervised.md

 ---

-Deep neural networks demonstrated their ability to provide remarkable perfomances on certain supervised learning tasks (e.g. image classification, language Modeling) when trained on large collections of labeled data (e.g. ImageNet, Wikitext-103).
+Deep neural networks demonstrated their ability to provide remarkable perfomances on certain supervised learning tasks (e.g. image classification, language modeling) when trained on large collections of labeled data (e.g. ImageNet, Wikitext-103).
 However, creating such large collections of data requires a considerable amount of ressources, time and effort.
 Such resources may not be available in a lot of practical cases, which limits the adoption and application of many deep learning (DL) methods.